MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 # Sales order agent overview

-The sales order agent automates the task of taking sales order, handling the end-to-end process from the customer's request to order's creation.
+The sales order agent automates the task of taking sales order, handling the end-to-end process from the customer's request to order's creation:

 - Receives a customer's order by e-mail.
 - Analyzes the e-mail to identify the customer from the registered list in Business Central